 Despite the bad reputation hemp has in society today, you can enjoy a proper nutrient boost if you add hemp seeds (or hemp oil) to your diet.

-Once it becomes evident that hemp has no effect on one’s psyche, you soon discover how nutrient dense the seed (which is technically a nut) actually is.
+Once it becomes evident that hemp has no effect on one’s psyche, you soon discover how nutrient-dense the seed (which is technically a nut) is.
 Hemp seeds are rich in healthy fats, fiber, vitamin E, magnesium, zinc, calcium, iron, potassium as well as omega-3 and omega-6 fatty acids.
 They also contain gamma linoleic acid(GLA) which contributes to a number of its health benefits.
-Also, they contain all eight amino acids- making it a complete protein and this, once again, contributes to a number of health benefits for the body; some of which are listed below.
+They also contain all eight amino acids – making it a complete protein – and this, once again, contributes to a number of health benefits for the body; some of which are listed below.

 Alleviates symptoms of PMS

 While premenstrual syndrome(PMS) seemingly makes one’s menstrual cycle appear worse than it is, eating hemp seeds may alleviate the symptoms.

 Researchers believe PMS is caused by sensitivity to the prolactin, which is a hormone found in the body.
 GLA, found in hemp seeds, is an essential fatty acid that has been linked to reducing the effect of prolactin.
 Thus, as hemp seeds are high in GLA, there is a belief that hemp seeds can have the same effect.

 Be it a seed or a nut, it should come as no surprise that hemp seeds are incredibly dense in fiber, which is essential for a healthy digestive system.